DylanBerger/ExoplanetClassifier/README.md

 Once your in the directory, all you have to do is type 'python app.py" and then copy the server address.

 ![image](https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/1001d168-2d63-4ec2-81cf-627ba940f40e)

+# Next Steps

+The next steps would be to make the website look nicer, add more units, and make it so it automatically calculates density.
+But that is for another time.
+Hope you enjoyed this project!